nfinnegan/user_directory/README.md

 ## Description

+The Employee Directory is a React based application.
+Making a call to the Random User API (resource below), I used an NPM package to display the results in a table format.
+A user is able to search listed employees by first name or sort by last name/email.
+This application helped me further understand components, component sate, and user events.

 ## User Story

 - As a user, I want to be able to view my entire employee directory at once so that I have quick access to their information.